 Law Enforcement Officer II

 Serves as the Day/Night Patrol Commander.
 The Lieutenant makes independent decisions daily to ensure continuity of police services to the VSU community.
-Directs the activities of by utilizing advanced law enforcement techniques and modern practices in human resource management.
+Directs the activities of subordinate personnel by utilizing advanced law enforcement techniques and modern practices in human resource management.
 Participates in the Department’s community liaison projects with the VSU community.
 Assists with the planning, management, and supervision of police response to events on campus as designated by University policy and Chief of Police (or designee).
 Provides appropriate administrative reports to the Chief of Police as required.
-Serves as the next level higher commander in the absence of the Captain, Deputy Chief and Chief of Police.
+Serves as the next level higher commander in the absence of the Major, Deputy Chief and Chief of Police.

 Virginia State University only accepts applications for employment through the on-line state Recruitment Management System (RMS).
 Faxed, e-mailed, and mailed applications and/or attachments will not be accepted.
 Visit https://virginiajobs.peopleadmin.com to complete an online application.

 VIRGINIA STATE UNIVERSITY IS AN EQUAL OPPORTUNITY EMPLOYER.
 WOMEN, MINORITIES, PERSONS WITH DISABILITIES, AND VETERANS ARE ENCOURAGED TO APPLY.